-To get an access token for a resource application, the client application needs to specify the permissions wanted in the scope parameter of the request.
-For example, to acquire the “read” permission for the resource application that has the App ID URI of
+When requesting an access token, the client application needs to specify the desired permissions in the scope parameter of the request.
+For example, to specify the Scope Value “read” for the API that has the App ID URI of

 https://contoso.onmicrosoft.com/notes, the scope would be